Linear motion

 Displacement – the shortest distance between object and origin.
 (Vector quantity)

 Figure 2.1 shows a circle with radius 7m, from the formula; we know that the circumference is 44m.
 A and B located at the same point.
-If an object move along the circumference from to B,
+If an object move along the circumference from A to B,

-• the distance in this travel is 44m
+- the distance in this travel is 44m

-• the displacement in this travel 0m.
+- the displacement in this travel 0m.

 Since the A and B locate at same point, the shortest distance between object and origin is zero.